-The Methamphetamine and Suicide Prevention Initiative (MSPI) is a national pilot demonstration project focused on addressing two of the most pressing public health concerns in American Indian and Alaska Native communities -- methamphetamine use and suicide.
-As part of the MSPI, the Indian Health Service is funding 125 Federal, Tribal, and urban programs developing innovative and promising approaches to reduce the methamphetamine and suicide crisis in Indian Country today.
+In September 2009, the Indian Health Service (IHS) began the Methamphetamine and Suicide Prevention Initiative (MSPI) as a national pilot demonstration project focused on addressing two of the most pressing public health concerns in American Indian and Alaska Native communities -- methamphetamine use and suicide.
+The six year project was a success, prompting IHS to fund a new cycle for MSPI in September 2015.

 Back to top